Quick Facts About Charging a Kia EV6

 At-Home Charging

 - Level 1 charging cables are designed to plug into a standard 120-volt electrical outlet.
 This connection provides a slow “trickle” charge and will only boost your battery by small amounts, even when plugged in overnight.
 It will take multiple days to fill a low battery connected to a Level 1 charger.
-Although not recommended, it’s possible to use this as your primary charging method, depending on your driving habits.
+It is not recommended or practical for most drivers to use this as a primary charging method.

 - Level 2 charging uses a 240-volt outlet for a connection up to nine times faster than a Level 1 plug.
 This is the recommended way to charge an EV6 at home.
 A licensed electrician will be required to hardwire the outlet if you don’t already have EVSE installed.